arrno/pipevine/readme.md

 ### Cancellation

-Graceful shutdown can be triggered in one of two ways:
+Pipelines support cooperative, graceful shutdown.
+You can trigger cancellation in two ways:

--   Cancel the pipeline directly via the `cancel` method
+-   Call the pipeline’s `cancel` method directly.
--   Emil this special object from any stage handler: `from pipevine.stage import KillSwitch`
+-   Emit a special kill signal from any stage handler:
+    ```python
+    from pipevine.stage import KillSwitch
+    return KillSwitch
+    ```

+When cancellation is triggered, Pipevine drains in-flight work and shuts down workers cleanly.

-⚠️ Exceptions raised by stage handlers are counted, discarded, and optionally logged
+⚠️ Exceptions raised by stage handlers are **counted**, safely discarded, and (optionally) logged.

 ## Configuration Options